conan-io/docs/reference/commands/creator/create.rst

 configuration and settings of the "build" context, as it was a ``build_require``.
 This feature allows to create packages in a way that is consistent to the way they will be used later.
 When there is a ``test_package``, it is possible to use there the ``test_type="explicit"`` and ``self.test_requires(self.tested_reference_str)``.
-There is no need to provide it in the command line, :ref:`check "testing build requires" <testing_build_requires>` to know more.
+There is no need to provide it in the command line, :ref:`check "testing tool requires" <testing_build_requires>` to know more.

 --require-override